-Sales of some of our products, including iron gate valves and fire hydrants, are seasonal, with lower sales in our first and second fiscal quarters when weather conditions throughout the northern United States and most of Canada tend to be cold resulting in lower levels of construction activity.
-This seasonality in demand has resulted in fluctuations in our sales and operating results.
+Sales of some of our products, including iron gate valves and fire hydrants, are seasonal, with lower sales in our first and second fiscal quarters when the northern United States and most of Canada generally face weather conditions that restrict significant construction activity.
+This seasonality in demand makes it challenging to predict sales and has resulted in fluctuations in our sales and operating results.
 To satisfy demand during expected peak periods, we may incur costs associated with building inventory in off-peak periods, and our projections as to future needs may not be accurate.
 Because many of our expenses are fixed, seasonal trends can cause reductions in our profitability and profit margins and deterioration of our financial condition during periods affected by lower production or sales activity.